 But soon he was interrupted.
 He was invited to meet Prince Jing’s mother.

-From the moment Mei Changsu entered the tent, the royal lady’s sight remained faxed on the young man’s face.
+From the moment Mei Changsu entered the tent, the royal lady’s sight remained fixed on the young man’s face.

-Mei Changsu knew she knew whom he was.
+Mei Changsu knew she knew who he was.

 This was his father’s adopted sister who watched him born and grew for 17 years until he went to the northern board to defend the kingdom 13 years ago.